An HTML attribute provides additional information about an HTML element.

 altattribute provides text for screen readers

 - At W3Schools we always use lowercase attribute names

-- At W3Schools we always quote attribute values with double quotes
+- At W3Schools we always quote attribute values

 Below is an alphabetical list of some attributes often used in HTML, which you will learn more about in this tutorial:

 |alt||Specifies an alternative text for an image, when the image cannot be displayed|

 |disabled||Specifies that an input element should be disabled|